Ron J. MacLaren: Other involvement

 From July 2018 to October 2019, MacLaren served as a Board Member of the Caspian Policy Center.
 From October 2020 onwards, MacLaren has been on its Advisory Board, serving as a Senior Fellow.
 He has written policy briefs on Central Asia and the area surrounding the Caspian Sea, as well as a 30-year reflection.

 From November 2019 to March 2020, MacLaren was the Executive Director for the Navy Supply Corps Foundation an organization that "provides programs and services to support the Navy Supply Corps Community and promote its heritage and traditions".
 He wrote several articles in their newsletter, the Oakleaf.

 Additionally, MacLaren is a member of the National Security Leaders of America, a bipartisan group of retired public service officers with a career background related to the military or national security.
 Recently, he was a signatory of an endorsement letter for Abigail Spanberger's re-election as the Representative for Virginia's 7th congressional district.

 Personal life

-Ron and his current wife, Asli MacLaren, have one child together.
-He also has a child from his first marriage, and a step-child from his second wife's first marriage.
-Additionally, Asli has a child from her first marriage.
-Professionally, Asli serves as a Senior Executive in the Federal Government and holds the rank of Commander in the Navy Reserves.
-She has previously been known by the names Asli V Wright and Asli Vicil Daniels before taking her current married name, Asli V MacLaren.
+Ron and his current wife, Asli MacLaren, have two children together.
+Asli serves as a Senior Executive in the Federal Government and holds the rank of Commander in the Navy Reserves.

 In the 2024 United States presidential election, MacLaren endorsed Kamala Harris.